oahayder/feedme/README.md

 * Leverage GeoDjango library to globalize app
 * Only run the sync_data.pl repopulation script if it has changed, by hashing the source API results and comparing it to a saved value.
 * Leverage REDIS for results cacheing.
+* Parse schedule file to only return food trucks that are currently open